 8. Try a different approach

 Everyone communicates differently.
-If you’re not understanding your wife’s meaning, or she does not understand yours, try a different approach.
+If you don’t understand your wife or she is unable to understand you, try a different approach.
 Use an example or analogy, or try explaining in a different way.

-Learning how to talk with wife after marriage will set you up for life and help your marriage survive and thrive.
+Learning how to talk with your wife in marriage will set you up for life and help your marriage survive and thrive.

 Start practicing better communication today – you might be surprised at how quickly you see a change in your relationship.